The Teaches of Peaches: Critical reception

 The Teaches of Peaches received generally favorable reviews.
 The album holds a score of 73 out of 100 on the review aggregator website Metacritic.
 Heather Phares from AllMusic said, "Funny, sexy, outrageous, and danceable (not to mention endlessly quotable) all at once, The Teaches of Peaches is a great introduction to a unique artist who defines herself by gleefully blurring boundaries."
-Likewise, Mark Desrosiers of Popmatters described the album as "one of the year's defining albums."
+Likewise, Mark Desrosiers of PopMatters described the album as "one of the year's defining albums."

 The Guardian included The Teaches of Peaches in its 1000 Albums to Hear Before You Die.
-Slant Magazine placed it at #236 on its Best of the Aughts: Albums list.
-SPIN placed it at #10 on the Ten Memorable Albums From Forgotten Genres for electroclash.
+Slant Magazine placed it at No. 236 on its Best of the Aughts: Albums list.
+SPIN placed it at No. 10 on the Ten Memorable Albums From Forgotten Genres for electroclash.
 The Village Voice ranked it among the Best Albums of 2000.

 At a performance on July 22, 2015, Trey Anastasio of Phish called The Teaches of Peaches the "greatest album ever".

 In 2015, the album won the 2000s category of the inaugural Slaight Family Polaris Heritage Prize, an annual Canadian music award for classic albums released prior to the creation of the Polaris Music Prize.

 The Teaches of Peaches was included on The Guardians 100 Best Albums of the 21st Century list, based on a 2019 poll of music writers.

 "The first four tracks are incredible," remarked Iggy Pop.
 "The way she uses the drum machine gives it a great sense of space.
 'Fuck the Pain Away' is a great song.
 It sounds like the title to a Stooges track."